 Oil Lamps and candles

 Lemonfield was a lovely old Georgian house, quite unmodernized and by present standards, primitive.
 There was no bathroom or piped water supply, lighting was by oil lamp and candles, and heating by open fires.
-The kitchen was at the end of a long flagstoned passage in the back of the house and all the cooking was done on a wide open hearth with no fuel but turf.
+The kitchen was at the end of a long flagstone passage in the back of the house and all the cooking was done on a wide-open hearth with no fuel but turf.
 The front door opened onto the large front hall, with doors either side to the dining room and the drawing room.
-In the back hall another door led to the kitchen passage and the staff quarters; and a graceful staricase curved up to the bedroom floor above.
+In the back hall another door led to the kitchen passage and the staff quarters; and a graceful staircase curved up to the bedroom floor above.

 Hundreds of bats